FlowFuse/website/src/blog/2022/09/flowforge-09-released.md

 ---
 title: FlowForge 0.9 released
-subtitle: Inter-Project Communication, Default Teams, and realtime device management.
+subtitle: Suspended projects, login with email and Team Types
-description: Inter-Project Communication, Default Teams, and realtime device management.
+description: Suspended projects, login with email and Team Types
 date: 2022-09-01 12:00:00.0
 authors: ["sam-machin"]
-video: nCe_qs0G6ZQ
+video: BBNzFInc_2E
 ---

-Suspend your projects, and introducing Team Types
+Suspend your projects when you don't need them, forgot your username? login with your email instead, and introducing Team Types
 <!--more-->

 Keep reading for the details of whats in this release our you can watch our 1 minute roundup video of the new release above.

 We're pleased to announce version 0.9 is now available.
 The next release of the FlowForge application containing new features, a number of improvements, and bug fixes.
+Keep reading for a promotion code to get your first month free on FlowForge Cloud.

 ## Features
 [Suspend Projects](https://github.com/flowforge/flowforge/issues/893)